-Patricia Meza, Alfonso’s wife, would be at the grill making egg sandwiches with generous portions of bacon and fresh breads or croissants made on the premises.
-Sosa’s sister-in-law, Maribel Meza, an outgoing, good-natured woman, employed at the bakery for 13 years, managed the customers, took orders, and worked the cash register.
+Patricia Meza, Alfonso’s wife, would be at the grill making egg sandwiches with generous portions of bacon tucked into the fresh breads or croissants made on the premises.
+Sosa’s sister-in-law, Maribel Meza, an outgoing woman, employed at the bakery for 13 years, managed the customers, took orders, and worked the cash register.
 My guess is Maribel was teaching Spanish to several dozen regulars, including myself, in short exchanges while buying coffee, pastries, and sandwiches.
 “I love to talk with people, and to be in the front of the shop,” she said, revealing her ideal job description, as she’ll need a new one soon.
 Her people skills were widely known and already new job offers are in the works.

-The glass display cases featured over 40 different kinds of pastries, including cheese and cinnamon danish, el pan de mais, banana cake, carrot cake, pan Mexicano, borrachos, conchas and cookies, pound cake, you name it, and don’t forget the 35 cent sugared donuts that put Dunkin’ Donuts to shame.
+The glass display cases featured over 40 different kinds of pastries, including cheese and cinnamon danish, el pan de mais, banana cake, carrot cake, pan Mexicano, borrachos, conchas and cookies, pound cake, you name it, and don’t forget the 35 cent sugared donuts which put Dunkin’ Donuts to shame.

 The bakery, with its low prices and relaxed atmosphere, was a haven for babysitters, office cleaners, and construction workers, explained Maribel.
 “Sometimes babysitters would come in three times a day for a tea.”

 We won’t be seeing those artful cakes in the window anymore.
 You won’t have the opportunity to try their croissants.
 We won’t be seeing Alfonso making bread and pastries in the back, and our Spanish lessons with Maribel are cut short.
 The reason is that in January the building’s landlord doubled the rent, from $5,000 to a whopping $10,000 making it impossible for Sosa to renew the lease.
 Adding insult to injury even though they agreed to leave, the landlord (not their original landlord) harassed them until the day they left.
-He attempted to wrangle from them all the equipment in the store, including a prized, old-fashioned style dough mixer.
+He attempted to wrangle from them all the equipment in the store, including a prized, old-fashioned dough mixer.
 On their last day, the community came to say goodbye throughout the day, and relatives came from Mexico to be of assistance.